 Facility Management Professional (FMP) designation

 The Operations & Facilities Management Department (OFMD) at Washington University School of Medicine has undertaken facility management professional development through a strategic partnership with the International Facility Management Association (IFMA).
-150 staff members have earned the Facility Management Professional (FMP) credential and 44 have earned the Sustainability Facility Professional credential.
+As of May 21, 2018, 162 staff members have earned the Facility Management Professional (FMP) credential and 44 have earned the Sustainability Facility Professional credential.

 IFMA’s globally recognized FMP designation is a knowledge-based credential for Facility Management (FM) professionals seeking to increase their depth-of-knowledge in the foundational FM skills deemed critical by industry leaders.
 Attaining the FMP credential certifies the recipient has undertaken a prescribed course of study and successfully completed a series of comprehensive exams covering four knowledge domains: Operations and Maintenance, Project Management, Finance and Business, and Leadership and Strategy.

 The SFP program is intended for facility management practitioners with a baseline of FM industry knowledge and who are interested in developing expertise in sustainable facility management.
 Attainment of IFMA’s SFP credential certifies the recipient has completed the required course of study and successfully passed a series of comprehensive exams covering three focus areas: Strategy and Alignment for Sustainable Facility Management, Managing Sustainable Facilities, and Operating Sustainable Facilities.
 Team members will use this expertise as they take an active role in helping develop and implement FM sustainability initiatives.